 About

-Ian Huebert is a printmaker and illustrator from Iowa City, Iowa.
-Through the Picture Press, he publishes printed editions and artworks, with an emphasis on relief and letterpress printing.
-Ian has a background in commercial illustration and book arts.
-He earned an MFA from the University of Iowa Center for the Book in 2017 as an Iowa Arts Fellow and decided to stick around.
-His work has appeared in publications such as McSweeney's and is held in numerous collections, including the Library of Congress.
+Ian Huebert is a printmaker and illustrator living in Iowa City, Iowa.
+Through the Picture Press, he makes printed editions and artworks, with an emphasis on relief and letterpress printing.
+Ian has a background in commercial illustration and fine arts.
+He earned an MFA from the University of Iowa Center for the Book in 2017 as an Iowa Arts Fellow.
+His work has appeared in nationally distributed publications and is held in numerous public collections, including the Library of Congress.

 photo: Wood-Engraving and Woodcuts, by Clare Leighton, 1932